hgomez/obuildfactory/README.md

 ## OSX

 There is some wiki pages who detailed how to build, but there is no guaranty about success.
-BTW, I'll welcome pull-requests so it will help others OSX users.
+I don't have OSX machines anymore so I cannot help anymore on this OS

 [Building and packaging OpenJDK7 for OSX](https://github.com/hgomez/obuildfactory/wiki/Building-and-Packaging-OpenJDK7-for-OSX)